 Day 1: Arrival and Historic Heartbeat (Alfama and Baixa)

-In the late afternoon, make the rewarding climb up to Castelo de São Jorge.
-The panoramic views over the city’s terracotta rooftops and the Tagus River at sunset are simply breathtaking.
-Even in shoulder seasons, Lisbon can be crowded, so booking castle tickets online in advance is wise.
-For the evening, immerse yourself in the ancient Alfama district.
-Get lost in its narrow, labyrinthine streets and find a small, family-run restaurant for an authentic Fado performance—the soulful, melancholic music is a quintessential Lisbon experience.
+In the late afternoon, make the sweat-inducing but highly rewarding climb up to Castelo de São Jorge.
+The panoramic views over the city’s terracotta rooftops and the Tagus River at sunset are absolutely spectacular.
+Even in shoulder seasons, the capital can be insanely crowded, so booking castle tickets online in advance is a mandatory move.

 Day 2: Age of Discoveries and Modern Cool (Belém and LX Factory)

-In the afternoon, shift from historic to contemporary with a visit to LX Factory.
-This revitalized 19th-century industrial complex is now a vibrant hub of creativity, filled with quirky independent shops, artist studios, and unique cafés.
-For a memorable dinner, make a reservation well in advance at Ponto Final, a simple restaurant located across the river in Cacilhas, famous for incredible sunset views of the 25 de Abril Bridge.
+In the afternoon, shift your itinerary from historic to contemporary with a visit to LX Factory.
+This revitalized 19th-century industrial complex is now a vibrant, edgy hub of creativity.
+It is packed full of quirky independent shops, cool artist studios, and highly unique cafés.

 Day 3: A Fairytale Day Trip to Sintra from Lisbon